Sandhiyalaxmii/autocleanr/README.md

 ├── .gitignore
 ├── README.md

-the story flowwwwwwwww... (might help someone who is creating this)

-Once the flow was clear, the next challenge was separation of responsibility.
-This project has two different worlds:
-Python → automation, orchestration, file handling
-SQL → actual data cleaning logic

-So instead of mixing everything in one place, the project is deliberately split into layers:
-Python scripts only move data and trigger actions
-SQL files only define how data is cleaned

-This makes the project:
+storyy floww of the project:
-easier to understand
-easier to debug
-closer to how real-world data pipelines are built

-why python + sql and not just one?
-Python is great at:
-reading CSV files
-automating workflows
-connecting systems together
-But Python (pandas) works in application memory, which means: limited by RAM slower for very large datasets

-SQL, on the other hand:

-runs inside the database
-is optimized for large datasets uses indexes and query planners scales much better

-So Autocleanr uses Python as the conductor and SQL as the worker.

-Python tells what to do.
-SQL decides how to do it efficiently. about credentials & security (important design decision) To connect Python and MySQL, database credentials are required.
-Hardcoding credentials inside scripts is unsafe and unprofessional, especially for public repositories.
-So this project uses:
-*db_config.json → stores DB credentials locally
-*.gitignore → ensures sensitive files are never pushed to GitHub *db_config_example.json → helps others understand the structure without exposing secrets

-This design:

-keeps credentials secure
-allows portability across systems prevents accidental data leaks
-The same idea is applied to datasets and outputs: real datasets stay private real outputs stay local only sample outputs are shared for transparency why output_example exists
-Since the actual dataset and output are ignored, someone viewing the repository might wonder:
-“What does this tool actually produce?”
-That’s why -- output_example/ exists.
-It acts as:
-proof that the pipeline works
-a reference for expected output documentation through data

-how the pipeline actually runs
-Everything is tied together using a single entry point:
---python runall.py
-When this command is executed:

-Python reads the CSV file
-Uploads it into MySQL as a raw table
-Executes SQL cleaning scripts step by step
-Fetches the cleaned table back
-Saves the cleaned dataset as a CSV file

-This simulates a real ETL-style pipeline, even though the project is intentionally kept simple.

-Autocleanr currently supports:
-Trimming unwanted spaces
-Handling NULL and empty values
-Removing duplicate records
-Exporting cleaned datasets

-final note
+Autocleanr began with a simple observation: most data projects spend more time cleaning data than using it.
+After working on a data cleaning and exploratory analysis project entirely in SQL, it became clear that the work was repetitive, predictable, and well-suited for automation.
+The idea was not to invent a new cleaning technique, but to systematize a process that databases already do well.

+Before writing code, the focus was on defining the flow.
+Autocleanr is built around a clear separation of responsibilities.
+Python acts as the orchestration layer, handling file ingestion, execution order, and automation.
+SQL acts as the transformation engine, performing all data cleaning operations directly inside the database.
+This separation avoids tightly coupled scripts and reflects how production-grade data pipelines are structured.

+The choice to combine Python and SQL was intentional.
+Python excels at workflow control and system integration, but data cleaning libraries operate in application memory and do not scale efficiently for large structured datasets.
+SQL, in contrast, executes inside the database engine, benefits from query optimization and indexing, and scales naturally as data grows.
+In Autocleanr, Python serves as the conductor, coordinating the pipeline, while SQL performs the heavy lifting.

+Security and portability were treated as first-class concerns.
+Database credentials are stored locally and excluded from version control using .gitignore, while example configuration files are provided to document structure without exposing secrets.
+The same principle applies to data outputs: real datasets and outputs remain local, while a curated example output is included to demonstrate the pipeline’s behavior.

+Execution is driven through a single entry point.
+Running python runall.py triggers a deterministic workflow: raw CSV data is ingested into MySQL, SQL-based cleaning transformations are applied in sequence, and the cleaned data is materialized back as a CSV file.
+While intentionally lightweight, this flow mirrors an ETL-style pipeline used in real data engineering systems.

-Autocleanr is not about replacing SQL or Python.
-It’s about using each tool for what it does best and building a clean, scalable, and understandable data cleaning pipeline.
+At its current stage, Autocleanr supports trimming, null normalization, duplicate removal, and clean data export.
+The project is not about replacing SQL or Python, but about using each tool where it is strongest to build a scalable, understandable, and disciplined data cleaning pipeline.